jaystack/repatch/README.md

 ### Async actions

-For async action tests you need to instantiate the `Store`:
+For async action tests you need to instantiate the `Store` and provide mocked extra arguments.

 ```javascript
 import Store, { thunk } from 'repatch';